s64470/DjangoWebProject-TMT/README.md

 # DjangoWebProject-TMT

-A Task Management Tool written in Python using the Django Framework
+A Task Management Tool written in Python using the Django Web Framework

 Functionality
 - User Login